pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Data security in transit and at rest: SSL/TLS (Https).
 For at rest the Azure Storage Service Encryption (SSE) is used.
 256-bit AES.
 ARM only.
 For Block blobs, page blobs and append blobs.
 Client side encryption is possible as well.
 Azure Disk Encryption = Encrypt the disks used by Virtual Machines.
 - Azure Operations Management Suite: A Suite to monitor traffic, see unusual things, etc.

+### Role-Based Security
+- Concept is to give roles access rights and assign the roles to groups and users.
+- Standard roles: owner, contributor, reader (read only)
+- Access inheritance.
+Azure subscription belongs to only one AAD.
+Azure group belongs to only one subscription.
+Resource belongs only to one group.

+### Azure Data Storage
+- Table Storage: Structured, Schemaless, name-value pair storage (no RDBMS!).
+Rows are called entities.
+PartionKey + RowKey are the primairy key.
+Entities can have up to 255 properties (columns).
+Timestamp is always included.
+- SQL Storage: Relational SQL storage.
+Elastic and auto-scales.
+Azure hosted database.
+Geo-replication (optional).
+- DocumentDB Storage: NoSQL storage for JSON objects.
+- Blob Storage: Container model, Containers have security.
+Blob = binary large object.
+500TB capacity.
+Block blobs: Optimized for streaming and storing objects in the Cloud.
+Append blobs: Similar to block blobs but optimized for append only (log files).
+Page blobs: Good for random writes, represents harddisk, virtual machine storage.
+- Queue Storage: Max 64gb in size.
+Invisibility behavior, read and then becomes invisible for a period of time.
+- File Storage: Works as a network file share (SMB 3.0).
+Also a REST API.
+Useful for legacy systems.
+Can create directories.
+Each file can be up to 1TB.
+Files are addressable by a private URL.
+- SQL Server VM: IaaS model for SQL Server.
+Needs a license.
+- Securing SQL Server: By default only the owner of the storage account has access.
+Assign right roles.
+Avoid anonymous access.
+Whitelist IP's and use ACL (Access control lists).
+Encryption (can use SSL as well).
+Shared Access Signature (SAS) can give temporary access to storage.
+Shared Access Policy (SAP) can be given to users and revoked as needed.